robertbrodrecht/launchpad/README.md

   * Taxonomy (Select one or more taxonomies)
   * Menu selector (Select a menu created in Appearance > Menus)
 * A ton of filters for modifying stuff.
 See the functions-custom.php file for details.
 More details eventually and more coming.
+* WordPress can consume a ton of memory.
+If your peak memory usage gets within 500KB of the memory limit, the admin e-mail will get a message.

 ## WordPress Features